 The rotation pivot is wrong and needs to be adjusted.

-This small cross in the middle of the Sprite is the rotation pivot:
+This small cross in the middle of the Sprite2D is the rotation pivot:

 Adjusting the pivot¶

-The pivot can be adjusted by changing the offset property in the Sprite:
+The pivot can be adjusted by changing the offset property in the Sprite2D:

 Continue adding body pieces, starting with the right arm.
 Make sure to put each sprite in its correct place in the hierarchy, so its rotations and translations are relative to its parent: